GraphQLGuide/apollo-datasource-mongodb/README.md

 `this.findByFields(fields, { ttl })`

 Resolves to an array of documents matching the passed fields.
+If an empty object is passed as the `fields` parameter, resolves to an array containing all documents in the given collection.

 `fields` has this type: